tkarkkai-amd/clipora/README_api.md

 Check `api_main.py` for endpoint code.

 - `/train`: takes in a YAML string (clipora config) and a ZIP file containing training data.
 This will start a training run in a separate process.
 It will save checkpoints of LORA layers in `TRAIN_JOB_OUTPUT_DIR`.
 The job will update a sqlite database file while training.
 Returns the job id which can be used to check status of job.
-Training data must have training and evaluation CSV files with this kind of structure:
+Training data must have training and evaluation CSV files and the training images with this kind of structure:

 ```
 train.csv
 eval.csv
-images/image1.png
+path/to/image1.png
-images/image2.png
+path/to/image2.png
 ...
 ```